maucherOnline/YASR-wordpress-rating-plugin/readme.txt

 The full changelog can be found in the plugin's directory.
 Recent entries:

 = 3.2.1 =
-* NEW SHORTCODE: yasr_display_posts : you can use this shortcode in a page to show posts ordered by ratings
+* NEW SHORTCODE: yasr_display_posts : you can use this shortcode in a page to show posts ordered by ratings.
 * NEW FEATURE: is now possible order posts by ratings.
 To enable it in home page or in an archive page, go to "Settings -> Archive Pages ->  Do you want to order posts by rating? "
 * TWEAKED: if a shortcode is used more than once in the same page, the query is executed only once